fbdtemme/bencode/_sources/usage/encoding_decoding.rst.txt

 will return a descriptor table from which a :cpp:class:`bview` to the root element can be obtained.

-:cpp:class:`encoding_ostream` provides an output stream that serializes objects to bencode and writes the encoded form to the outputstream.
+:cpp:class:`encoder` provides an output stream interface that serializes objects to bencode and writes the encoded form to the wrapped storage which can be passed as an :cpp:concept:`OutputIterator` or as a :cpp:class:`std::ostream`.

-This allow to create complex bencoded objects without the need to create an intermediary :cpp:class:`bvalue`.
+This allows to create complex bencoded objects without the need to create an intermediary :cpp:class:`bvalue`.
 Bencode container types can be created with the use of the following tags:

 * begin_list
 * end_list